 - Our efforts in systematics are nationally and internationally recognized.
 We house the U.S. National Collection of Scarabaeidae on loan from the Museum of Natural History of the Smithsonian Institution.
 Drs.
 Brett Ratcliffe and Matt Paulsen (UNSM collection manager, grad faculty) provide core expertise in Scarabaeidae morphology and molecular approaches.
 The recent addition of Dr. Susan Weller (UNSM Director, Ent.
 Grad faculty) adds additional expertise in comparative biology and systematics of Noctuoidea.

 - Our research on ecology, landscape dynamics, and conservation has a Nebraska-focus and supports our Extension efforts in apiculture, native pollinators, endangered species, and science literacy.
-We are developing a cluster of excellence with the addition of faculty members Dr. Judy Wu-Smart and Dr. Matthew Smart (2015) who complement existing research and citizen science programs.
+We are developing a cluster of excellence with the addition of faculty members Dr. Judy Wu-Smart and Dr. Autumn Smart who complement existing research and citizen science programs.
 Research on the endangered Salt Marsh Tiger Beetle has enhanced our efforts to protect this species and resulted in its federal listing and setting aside areas of critical habitat.

 - Student training occurs in the classroom and research projects.
 Insect taxonomy is required for students in Insect Science, our graduate programs, and the Doctor of Plant Health program, thus contributing to the campus-wide Life Sciences Initiative.
 Insect biology also supports the Life Sciences Initiative and serves several undergraduate majors.
 Experiential learning occurs through undergraduate and graduate research projects and collection research assistantships.